kubewarden/docs/docs/writing-policies/go/04-validation.md

 ### Fix the broken unit test

-To fix the broken test you discovered you have to make a change in your validation function.
+To fix the broken test you discovered you have to make a change in your validation function, `validate` in `validate.go`.

 Currently, the core of your validation logic is the following lines: